ualbertalib/jupiter/README.md

 Now everything is ready, you can go and view Jupiter!
 Just open your favorite browser and go to the following url:

 [era.ualberta.localhost:3000](http://era.ualberta.localhost:3000)

-(Note: ip address may be different if you are using `docker-machine`)

 ## For production deployment (on UAT environment)
 To setup the environment variables needed for deployment, modify the sample .env_deployment file with variable values needed for the deployment: